Review of Police Misconduct and Civil Rights Law

 There are several options available to victims of police brutality, so it's essential to consult with an experienced attorney to understand the best path forward.

 How We Can Help You

 We can help you gain a clear understanding of your rights and legal options if you are the victim of police misconduct or brutality.

 We can also file a lawsuit against the police and city to recover damages you may have incurred during this time.

-Police misconduct cases are often complex and require legal representation with experience dealing with these type of cases.
+Police misconduct cases are often complex and require legal representation with experience dealing with these cases.

-Police misconduct could result in the loss of your job and cause serious injuries.
+Police misconduct could result in losing your job and cause serious injuries.
 You have the legal right the take action for financial compensation.

-Our personal injury lawyers serve clients in Los Angeles County and throughout Southern California.
+Our personal injury lawyers serve clients in Los Angeles County and Southern California.

-We need to first review all the details in order to determine best options to recover maximum compensation.
+We need first to review all the details to determine the best options to recover maximum compensation.

 Contact Injury Justice Law Firm for a free case evaluation at (818) 781-1570.